jesse99/gear/README.md

 something.
 For example, you might have a FlashingButton that inherits from Button and overrides the draw method so that it blinks on and off.

-These are all useful and together work well in important domains like GUIs, sims, games, plugin architectures, etc.
+These are all useful and work well in important domains like GUIs, sims, games, plugin architectures, etc.

 ## Rust vs the pillars